Setting Customer Goals with TPM

 Specific Plans

-Arriving at a specific, achievable goal is usually the outcome of a series of sessions that consider all of these dynamics.
+Arriving at a specific, achievable goal is usually the outcome of a series of collaborative planning sessions that consider all of these dynamics.

 Top-Down

 With this year’s business already in progress, you’ll already have a starting point.
-To efficiently create top-down goals, pick your desired level of the customer organization and product and apply the growth assumption(s).
-Let the system spread this across lower-level customers, products, and time, creating granular Key Performance Indicator (KPI) metrics for sales and spending.
-Next, fine tune your goals where necessary to define what you’re asking your customer teams to deliver.
+To efficiently create top-down goals, TPM enables you to easily apply growth assumptions to your customers.
+The system should spread this across lower-level customers, products, and time, creating granular Key Performance Indicator (KPI) metrics for sales, spending, and profitability.
+Then you can fine tune the goals where necessary to define what you’re asking your customer teams to deliver.
+TPM should support the creation of static metrics in reporting.
+These will not change.

 Bottom-Up

-Since you’ve already got your current year, actualized customer plans in place, you’re half-way there.
+With TPM, you will already have current year, actualized customer plans in place… you’re half-way there.
 Instead of starting from scratch, you begin where you left off in the prior year.
 Use post event analysis to identify what promotions work for you (or don’t work).
 Build distribution changes, retail price adjustments, promotion mix, depth, and frequency changes into your new plan.

 Let the system do the critical work of structuring the data and creating reports that allow you to compare the top-down and bottom-up as you go through the annual planning process.
-When you’re ready, lock the volume and spending goals in place and monitor performance at the push of a button.
+When you’re ready, lock the volume and spending goals in place and monitor performance.

 Conclusion